SeqWare/public-workflows/vcf-uploader/README.md

 Once these are installed you can execute the script with the command below.
 For workflows and VMs used in the project, these dependencies will be pre-installed on the VM running the variant calling workflows.

 You also need the gtdownload/gtuplod/cgsubmit tools installed.
 These are available on the CGHub site and are only available for Linux (for the submission tools).

+TODO: Sheldon, you'll want to have a dependency on VCF validation tool(s).

 ## Inputs